Proud member of the National Crime Victim Bar Association

 - Being really scared of certain people or places.

-Who is Responsible for Sexual Assault?
+Who Can Be Held Responsible for Sexual Assault?

 In a legal case for sexual assault, you can ask for money for your injuries.
 An assault lawyer can help figure out who is responsible.
 This might be: